ntx007/ntx-linux-utility-menu/README.md

 Note on service status: the dashboard queries systemd unit names like `ssh`, `docker`, etc. If a service uses a non-standard unit name, it may show as “not installed.”
 Adjust the unit names in `show_service_status` if your distro uses different service names.

 Search tip: in the main menu, type `/keyword` (e.g., `/docker`, `/dns`) to jump directly to a matching section.

+## Known behaviors

+- Self-update: if `realpath`/`readlink -f` are unavailable and you launch via `$PATH`, run the script with its full path so the updater replaces the installed file instead of writing into the current directory.
+- Service status: uses standard systemd unit names (e.g., `ssh`, `docker`); non-standard names may show as “not installed.”
+- Pending updates: uses `apt-get -s upgrade | grep '^Inst'` and can undercount on localized systems.
+- WireGuard: enable/disable assumes `/etc/wireguard/wg0.conf` exists.
+- WireGuard QR: requires `qrencode`; Docker Compose health assumes the Docker Compose plugin is available.

 ## Quick start (best practice)